MaximeJB/MaximeJB/README.md

-# Hi 👋, I'm Maxime
+# Hi 👋, I'm Mewt

 ## 🧠 About Me

-- 🚀 I’m a student in Software Engineering
+- 🚀 I'm a Software Engineer for a large corp in FR
 - 🤝 I have experience with cinema projection software
 - 🎨 I enjoy working with data and complex Python programs, the more complex it is, the more fun I have!